 The End Hep C SF Community Navigator Program

-In 2018, End Hep C SF called for local community-based organizations (CBOs) to apply for funds to pilot a Community Navigator program where people with “lived experience” act as advocates for individuals living with or at risk for hepatitis C (HCV), receiving continued training and check-ins.
-Three local agencies – St. James Infirmary, Glide, and the San Francisco AIDS Foundation – were each granted $20K for an initial 6-month cohort.
+In 2018, End Hep C SF called for local community-based organizations (CBOs) to apply for funds to pilot a Community Navigator program where people with “lived experience” act as advocates for individuals living with or at risk for hepatitis C (HCV), receiving continued training and community building check-ins.
+Three agencies – St. James Infirmary, Glide, and the San Francisco AIDS Foundation – were each granted $20K for an initial 6-month cohort.
 Grantees use funds to support programming, including providing financial incentives to navigators for their work.
-Now, in 2021, the program is in its fourth cohort, after a hiatus of programming in 2020 due to COVID-19.
+Now, in 2022, the program is in its fifth cohort, with a fourth grantee – San Francisco Community Health Center – after a hiatus of programming in 2020 and early 2022 due to COVID-19.

-Every 6 months, End Hep C SF provides two afternoons of training to a new cohort.
+Every 6 months, End Hep C SF provides three afternoons of training to a new cohort.
 Topics include:

 - HCV overview

 - Motivational interviewing

 - Cultural competency in working with people who use drugs

 At this initial training’s conclusion, navigators receive a certificate of achievement and exclusive merch.
 Each agency checks in with its cohort weekly and provides supplemental trainings tailored to their individual cohort.
 End Hep C SF also holds regular dinners and community-building events.
 The purpose of this is to provide ongoing training opportunities on subjects requested by the navigators, to create a space for community, to celebrate the work and to energize participants.

 We continually monitor our work to see where we can make improvements and adjustments using the following questions: